stat545ubc-2023/assignment-b4-Jasleen-Kaur-M/README.md

 I chose the book "Pride and Prejudice" by Jane Austen, available through the `janeaustenr` package.
 The goal was to create a plot of the most common words in the book, removing stop words.
 I used `tidyverse`, `ggplot2`, `stringr` and `tidytext` functions and created a frequency plot to visualize the results.

 I also used the `stopwords` package to remove the pre-defined stop words.
+I have also used the `testthat` package to check the robustness of the function.

 ### Data Source